Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

 In this section, we derive the basic energy inequality from which exponential decay will follow.
 Consider the change of variable where $\tilde{R} = Re^{-4W}$.
-This change yields the following system of PDEs for $z$ and $v$:
+Note that in the new variables the background solution is given by $z_b = 0$, $v_b = 0$, and $R_b = R_0 \cosh(2x)$.
+Moreover, this change yields the following system of PDEs for $z$ and $v$:

 where